ToruMakabe/openvpn-codespaces-azure-sample/README.md

 All certificate, key and config are stored in [Key Vault](./terraform/main.tf).

-#### systemd-resovled or not

-This Terraform codes generates two types of OpenVPN config, one with systemd-resolved based environment and one is without.
-For the Codespaces environment created in this sample, use a config that is not for systemd-resolved.

-### Azure VM / Private Endpoint DNS configuration
+#### Azure VM / Private Endpoint DNS configuration

 Add DNS suffix to [config file](./terraform/config/openvpn/dhcp_options) for forwarding.
-For examaple, you have to add the following suffixes to get this sample work
+For examaple, you have to add the following suffixes before applying this Terraform code to get this sample work

 * internal.cloudapp.net
 * web.core.windows.net